-Pharmacy Genius committed to the ethical standards set for all entities involved in the publication of article.
+GENIUS MIDWIFERY JOURNAL is committed to the ethical standards set for all entities involved in the publication of the article.

-To maintain high ethical standards of publication of quality science the publisher strives to work closely at all times with journal editors, authors and peer-reviewers.
-The ethics statement for Pharmacy Genius is based on those by the Committee on Publication Ethics (COPE) Code of Conduct guidelines available at www.publicationethics.org and the International Committee for Medical Journal Editors (ICMJE) available at www.icmje.org in facing all aspects of publication ethics and, in particular, how to handle cases of research and publication misconduct.
+To maintain high ethical standards of publication of quality science the publisher strives to work closely at all times with journal editors, authors, and peer-reviewers.
+The ethics statement for GENIUS MIDWIFERY JOURNAL is based on those by the Committee on Publication Ethics (COPE) Code of Conduct guidelines available at www.publicationethics.org and the International Committee for Medical Journal Editors (ICMJE) available at www.icmje.org in facing all aspects of publication ethics and, in particular, how to handle cases of research and publication misconduct.

 The work described in your article must have been carried out in accordance with The Code of Ethics of the World Medical Association (Declaration of Helsinki) for experiments involving humans and EC Directive 86/609/EEC for animal experiment.

-- Editors should be responsible for every article published in Pharmacy Genius.
+- Editors should be responsible for every article published in GENIUS MIDWIFERY JOURNAL.

 - Editors should help authors to follow the instruction for the author that we adopt from ICMJE.

 - The editors may communicate with other editors or reviewers in making the final decision.

 - An editor has to evaluate the manuscript objectively for publication, judging each on its quality without looking to nationality, ethnicity, political beliefs, race, religion, gender, seniority, or institutional affiliation of the authors.
 He/she should decline his/her assignment when there is a potential for conflict of interest.

 - Editors need to ensure the document sent to the reviewer does not contain the information of the author, vice versa.

 - Editors’ decision should be informed to authors accompanied by reviewers’ comments unless they contain offensive or libelous remarks.